 The word 'precaution' consists of two parts - 'pre-' and 'caution' (prefix+root).
 The word 'dangerous' consists of two parts 'danger' and '-ous' (root+suffix).
 Add appropriate prefixes / suffixes to the following roots to make new words.
 The first one is done for you.

-Prefix Root New Word
+Prefix Root New Word Root Suffix

-dis- courage discourage
+dis- courage discourage king -dom

-active
+active rich

-legal
+legal brave

-able
+able fame

-believe
+believe boy